thyrlian/AndroidSDK/README.md

 ### Facts

-* JVM is not container aware, and always guesses about the memory resource.
+* JVM is not container aware, and always guesses about the memory resource (for JDK version earlier than 8u131 or 9).

 * Many tools (such as `free`, `vmstat`, `top`) were invented before the existence of [cgroups](https://en.wikipedia.org/wiki/Cgroups), thus they have no clue about the resources limits.